 - Those with hypersensitive skin

-Hypersensitive skin is characterised by a compromised skin barrier and hyper-reactive nerve fibres in the epidermis.
-Aggressive products can damage the skin barrier and trigger the underlying nerve fibres thereby causing unpleasant sensations.
+Hypersensitive skin is characterized by a compromised skin barrier and hyperreactive nerve fibers in the epidermis.
+Aggressive products can damage the skin barrier and trigger the underlying nerve fibers thereby causing unpleasant sensations.

 Washing too frequently

 A balanced diet will help to keep skin healthy.
-Research on the best foods for healthy skin is lean, but:
+Eat plenty of:

-- Antioxidant-rich foods seem to have protective benefits.
-These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and lentils, fish (especially salmon), nuts.
+- Antioxidant-rich foods.
+These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and pulses, fish rich in Omega oils and nuts.